autumn-mck/site-web-gen-java/project-sonar/index.md

 ## Setup
 To start, you're going to want to be using an IDE - I'd reccommend [Visual Studio Code](https://code.visualstudio.com/).
 This guide is written assuming you're using VS Code, but everything will still work if you choose a different IDE.
-It's also assuming you've not used Node.js before - if you have, you might want to skip to [Start Programming](#start-programming)
+It's also assuming you've not used Node.js before - if you have, you might want to skip to [Start Programming](#start-programming).
+Finally, all the code for this guide is also [up on GitHub](https://github.com/James-McK/ProjectSonarTutorial)!

 Start by making a new folder to hold your project - I called mine ProjectSonarTutorial - and open it in VS Code.
 We're going to need to install Node.js too - a convenient way to do so is using a version manager like [nvm](https://github.com/nvm-sh/nvm) for Linux and MacOS, or [nvm-windows](https://github.com/coreybutler/nvm-windows) for Windows.